SimoneMottadelli/progetto-risiko-1-team1/README.md

 # progetto-risiko-1-team1
 progetto-risiko-1-team1 created by GitHub Classroom

-How to play
+How to play game <br>
 The game can be played in a Local Area Network or directly online, using a modern browser, but Microsoft Edge and Internet Explorer do not work properly.
-The game supports only a match at once.
+<br>The game supports only a match at once.
 So there can't be multiple users playing in different matches.
 If two players want to play on a single computer, they must use two different browsers (e.g Chrome, Firefox), because a player is identified using a sessions mechanism.
-The game page MUST NOT be reloaded using the browser button or F5, otherwise the player will leave the game and, consequently, lose.
+<br>The game page MUST NOT be reloaded using the browser button or F5, otherwise the player will leave the game and, consequently, lose.
+<br><br>

-Online
+Online <br>
-The game supports an online version at https://drisk.herokuapp.com/.Even if there should not be any problems with the server, if something goes wrong, please contact Matteo Paolella (m.paolella1@campus.unimib.it) who will restart the server for you.
+The game supports an online version at https://drisk.herokuapp.com/ .
+Even if there should not be any problems with the server, if something goes wrong, please contact Matteo Paolella (m.paolella1@campus.unimib.it) who will restart the server for you.
+<br><br>

-LAN
+LAN <br>
 Right click on the project, move the mouse over Run as and then click on Run Configurations....
 Now, write tomcat7:run in Goals, and then click on Run.
 Wait until the server is up.